7h3rAm/7h3rAm.github.io/_posts/flareon2014-15.md

 ![image](/static/files/flareon2014-c5-1.png)

 As can be seen from the screenshot above, all these variable check if certain keys are pressed in sequence.
-The keys to be pressed and the oder they have to be pressed is the flag: `l0gging.ur.5tr0ke5@flare-on.com`
+The keys to be pressed and the order they have to be pressed is the flag: `l0gging.ur.5tr0ke5@flare-on.com`